 It is documented that the French claimed Male and several other islands for France around 1770.
-Prior to that the islands were thought to be uninhibited and many of it’s 115 islands remains so till today.
-The islands wee under French rule for about 44 years, until the British took rule in 1814.
+Prior to that, the islands were thought to be uninhibited and many of its 115 islands remains so till today.
+The islands were under French rule for about 44 years, until the British took rule in 1814.
 The British established estates on the island to grow coconuts, sugarcane as well as producing cotton.
 The island achieved independence from Britain in 1976.

 When To Visit

-The hottest moths are usually between December till April.
+The hottest months are usually between December till April.
 The island is known for short tropical downpours.